-It’s quite amazing actually.
-Two weeks ago Barron’s ran the cover page of “Dow 15,000”.
-Over the weekend Alan Abelson ran a column titled “Everyone In The Pool”.
-Today, CNBC leads with “Dow 13,000 May Finally Lure Investors Back Into Stocks”.
-Unfortunately, for most investors, the headline is probably right.
-Investors, on the whole, have a tendency to do exactly the opposite of what they should do when it comes to investing – “Buy High and Sell Low.”
+The reason I say it is “unfortunate” for most investors, is because investors have a tendency to do exactly the opposite of what they should do when it comes to investing – “Buy High and Sell Low.”
 The reality is that the emotions of greed and fear do more to cause investors to lose money in the market than being robbed at the point of a gun.

 Unfortunately, it just isn’t that easy.

 To be a successful investor you have to be part historian, statistician, economist, financial analyst, and a fortune teller all rolled into one.
-Even with the requisite skills, education and experience investing for the long term successfully is still a challenge in an environment where markets are inefficient, and to many degrees, artificially manipulated by governmental influences.
+Even with the requisite skills, education, and experience, investing for the long-term successfully is still a challenge in an environment where markets are inefficient, and to many degrees, affected by Central Bank influences.

 Here is my point.
 With markets trading at extremes, bullish exuberance at peaks and monetary policy tightening – this might be a good time to locate one of those “greater fools” to sell to.